How do I find out if I am an Apex PRD resident?

 The activity guides are distributed twice a year.
 The spring/summer guide is distributed in March for April through August activities; the fall/winter guide is distributed in August for September through March activities.

 They are mailed to everyone in zip codes 80002, 80003, 80004, 80005 and 80007, and about 3,800 Apex PRD residents in zip code 80403.
 They’re also distributed to every Apex PRD facility, Jefferson County libraries, Arvada City Hall and selected area businesses.
-You can also view/download a PDF version of the guide online.
+You can also view/download a PDF version of the activity guide online.

 The Community Recreation Center also publishes the Slate, containing expanded program information for adult and senior programs.
 The Slate is available at the CRC and the Apex Center.
-You can also view/download a PDF version of the guide online.
+You can also view/download a PDF version of the activity guide online.
 It is published on the same schedule as the activities guide.

 Can I be removed from the activities guide mailing list?